crazyyy/autoleek/wordpress/wp-content/plugins/lightbox-popup/readme.txt

 `<a href="https://www.youtube.com/watch?v=mZb_gat5YCY"><img src="http://demo.wpdevart.com/wp-content/uploads/2015/12/121-1024x576.jpg" alt="121" width="474" height="267" class="alignnone size-large wp-image-127" /></a>`

+= How should I activate the Lightbox =

+You just need to install our plugin and activate it, then Enable it from admin menu and add images, that's all.

 = Do I need to pay yearly or monthly for pro version =

 No dear users, you need to pay only onece for our pro version.